dotnet/winforms/docs/AnchorLayoutChangesInNet80.md

 ## Problem in Scope

-Anchored control’s position with respect to its parent should be able to determine at the design time and would only need to be changed   if there were explicit changes in the control’s Bounds or when the control is scaled in response to a DPI changed event.
-Bounds changes as result of Parent’s bounds change shouldn’t alter control’s relative position in the parent’s rectangle.
-However, the layout engine computes the anchored control’s position every time there are changes to the control’s bounds or the control's location-related properties.
+Anchored control's position with respect to its parent should be able to determine at the design time and would only need to be changed   if there were explicit changes in the control's Bounds or when the control is scaled in response to a DPI changed event.
+Bounds changes as result of Parent's bounds change shouldn’t alter control's relative position in the parent's rectangle.
+However, the layout engine computes the anchored control's position every time there are changes to the control's bounds or the control's location-related properties.

 For example, the following somewhat trivial code snippet copide from an `InitializeComponent` method demonstrates the impact of the "over-eager" computations.
 The number of unncessary computations can increase quite dramatically for nested layouts.